Tallwave/guidelines/README.md

 `docker stop 2bdb`

 This will stop that running container.

+Or you can instead use:

+`docker-compose stop`

+and then whenever you want to run the site again:

+`docker-compose start`